 Most loudspeakers, especially larger ones, have magnets made from ferrite.
-This low-costing material is derived from iron oxides.
-Ferrite magnets have relatively low magnetic properties so they have to be relatively large in a loudspeaker.
+This lower-cost material is derived from iron oxides.
+Ferrite magnets have relatively low magnetic properties so they have to be relatively large for loudspeaker applications.
 Ferrite magnets are cost-effective and resist corrosion, making them a good choice for outdoor audio systems.
-Since ferrite magnets have to be bigger and heavier, if lightweight or small size is important in a speaker there is a better material to pick for the magnet.
+If size and weight are a priority, ferrite may not be the optimal material choice however.

-Neodymium is a rare earth metal that gets combined with a little iron and boron to create higher-end speaker magnets.
-Neodymium has a very strong magnetic pull.
+Neodymium is a rare earth metal that gets combined with a little iron and boron to create more efficient speaker magnets.
+Neodymium has a very strong magnetic field.
 A neodymium magnet could be just as strong as a ferrite magnet that is ten times larger.
-However, because of the high demand and limited supply, the neodymium magnet will also cost about ten times as much.
-The choice between neodymium and ferrite magnets often comes down to size and cost targets.
+However, because of the high demand and limited supply, the neodymium magnet can cost about ten times as much.
+The choice between neodymium and ferrite magnets often comes down to size, weight, and cost targets.

-There are other considerations to consider.
+There are other considerations to keep in mind.
 Neodymium can rust, so it must be coated or covered to protect it.
-It’s brittle and susceptible to demagnetization when exposed to high temperatures, which can be an issue inside many products needing speakers.
-Lower grades of neodymium material when exposed to temperatures above 176 degrees Fahrenheit (80 degrees Celsius) can become permanently demagnetized.
-Higher grades (and much more expensive) and maintain magnetization at as high as 230 degrees C.
+It’s brittle and susceptible to demagnetization when exposed to high temperatures, which can be an issue inside many speaker enclosures.
+Lower grades of neodymium material when exposed to temperatures above 176℉ (80℃) can become permanently demagnetized.
+Heat-treated grades (and much more expensive) can maintain magnetization at temperatures as high as 446℉ (230℃).